dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

     events, consecutive ACC events may be allocated to the same location event.

-6. Prepare merged data to output.
-The output data is a `move2` location object comprising the entire content of the input data with the following add-ons:
+6. Prepare merged data for output, where `output` is a `move2` location object containing the entire input data along with the following
+    additions:

     - *event data*: the list-column `acc_dt` comprising the downloaded and merged ACC events